MGIMM/aAMS/README.md

 ## Remarks

-* The purpose of this package is to provide a well optimized implementation of gAMS algorithm based on Asymmetric SMC framework that **can run on a personal laptop**, which mainly contributes to the numerical part of my PHD thesis.
+* The purpose of this package is to provide a well optimized implementation of gAMS algorithm based on Asymmetric SMC framework that **can run on a personal laptop**, which mainly contributes to the numerical part of my PhD thesis.

 * Since the computation of
   the variance estimator is highly non-trivial, a readable code can be found in `./aAMS/aAMS.pyx`.